-Education and research on pesticides continues
+Education about and research into pesticides is ongoing

 To decrease the risks with the use of pesticides, education projects are underway to ensure safer handling during pesticide use and research projects are underway to find methods for decreasing the load on the environment.